This guest post was written by long time inmate @Wes Mantooth.

 Mood: “Strengths and Weakness” by Oddissee.

 During a wallow through a particularly challenging mire of existence, I found solace in a conversation with Cousin Max.
-His credentials include declining a Mensa membership as a teenager, earning a black and purple belt in Karate and Brazilian jiu-jitsu (respectively), and obtaining a PhD. in Philosophy from Berkley, and burrow deeper than most.
+His credentials, including declining a Mensa membership as a teenager, earning black and purple belts in Karate and Brazilian jiu-jitsu (respectively), and obtaining a PhD in Philosophy from Berkley, burrow deeper than most.
 He is a real-life Incredible.
 On a redundantly steamy summer night in New Orleans, he introduced me to a philosophical debate I later christened, Death or Coffee?
 The quote that inspired the discussion, misattributed to Albert Camus, is as follows:

 Should I kill myself or have a cup of coffee?
 But in the end, one needs more courage to live than to kill himself.

 Essentially, on any given day, we have two options: drink fully from the cup of life; or don’t.
 Live or die.
 Depression is an often unseen variable in that equation.
 I readily admit to pursuing and sometimes accomplishing self-destruction as a means to escape the darkness.
 As a bungee-jumping skydiving risk-embracing motorcyclist with a phoenix tattooed on my left shoulder, this may not be so secret.
 With baldness comes self-realization, they say, and I believed there to be only one final escape…and so there was.
 Neither smart-ass (that’s a compliment) Cousin Max, nor anyone else, could talk me back from the ledge.
 My Mother’s death, a fraying marriage, and professional instability made convincing arguments for taking “Death or Coffee?” literally.